maplight/votersedge-static-pages/en/ca/privacy-policy.ca.md

 <hr />
 **Welcome to Voter’s Edge.**

 We take your privacy seriously.
-We are a non-profit project and will never sell your information to third parties.
+We are a nonprofit project and will never sell your information to third parties.
 We are committed to protecting your privacy in accordance with all applicable laws and regulations.

 This Privacy Policy is a binding agreement between you and VE (a project of [MapLight](http://maplight.org/) and in partnership with the [League of Women Voters California Education Fund](https://cavotes.org/) for VE California) regarding the use of the Votersedge.org websites and associated services (“VE,” the “Platform” or the “Site”).
 Please read this Privacy Policy before using or submitting content in any form or medium on the Site.